Building Traffic Control¶

 Building This Documentation¶

-This documentation uses the Sphinx documentation build system, and as such requires a Python3 version that is at least 3.4.1, but no greater than 3.6.5.
+This documentation uses the Sphinx documentation build system, and as such requires a Python3 version that is at least 3.4.1.
 It also has dependency on Sphinx, and Sphinx extensions and themes.
 All of these can be easily installed using pip by referencing the requirements file like so:

 python3 -m pip install --user -r docs/source/requirements.txt